Core, shell, and the three surfaces

 Shell is not a pricing tier

-The shell controls terminology and onboarding defaults.
-The pricing tier controls which capabilities your organization can access.
-They are independent.
+Your shell and your pricing tier are independent.
+The shell sets terminology and onboarding defaults.
+The pricing tier sets which capabilities your organization can access.
 Changing your shell does not change your plan, and upgrading your plan does not change your shell.
+A shell can switch a capability on by default, such as multi-participant completion, but your plan still governs whether that capability is available to you.

 Configurable terminology